 The first NEC contract – then known as the 'New Engineering Contract' – was published in 1993.
 It was a radical departure from existing building and engineering contracts, being written in plain language and designed to stimulate rather than frustrate good management.

-The suite was updated and enlarged to 39 documents in April 2013, including a Professional Services Short Contract – which has been selected by the Association for Project Management as its standard form for appointing project managers – and an enhanced set of guidance documents.
+The suite was updated and enlarged to 39 documents in April 2013, including a Professional Services Short Contract (PSSC) – which has been selected by the Association for Project Management as its standard form for appointing project managers – and an enhanced set of guidance documents.

 Discover more about the NEC Story by watching an interview with NEC creator Martin Barnes CBE and NEC Users' Group Secretary Robert Gerrard.